Clinical psychologists assess and treat clients with a range of mental or physical health issues, conditions and disorders

 Income figures are intended as a guide only.

-Working hours are typically Monday to Friday, 9am to 5pm, although you may do some extra hours in the evening or at weekends.
+Working hours are typically Monday to Friday, 9am to 5pm, although you may do some extra hours in the evenings or at weekends.
 Occasionally, you may work as part of an on-call system covering emergency situations.

 What to expect